It's more than just a club, it's an experience!

 - Stop by the department office to find out what groups may be directly affiliated with their majors, minors or programs

-- Ask your professor if there are any clubs that are connected to the classes you are taking (ie. Accounting Society, Computer Science Club, History Club, Marketing Club, Physics Club, Student Nurse Organization and the Student Organization for Athletic Training)
+- Ask your professor if there are any clubs that are connected to the classes you are taking (ie. Accounting Society, Computer Science Club, History Club, American Marketing Association at Xavier, Physics Club, Student Nurse Organization and the Sports Medicine Association)

 - Browse the List of Clubs and Organizations where you can sort by category (including Academic) to find out more about existing groups.